Paul Rodgers: 1970s: Bad Company

-1980s: Solo career and The Firm
+1980s: Solo career and the Firm

 In October 1983, Rodgers released his first solo LP Cut Loose.
 He composed all of the music and played all of the instruments.
 The album reached number 135 on Billboard's Pop Albums chart.

-When his friend Jimmy Page started to come around to his house, guitar in hand and Led Zeppelin at an end, the duo's first live pairing was on the US ARMS (Action Research into Multiple Sclerosis) Tour, which had first been mooted by Eric Clapton and, besides Rodgers and Page, would include Jeff Beck, Joe Cocker, Steve Winwood and others.
-The inspiration behind ARMS had been former Small Faces/Faces member Ronnie Lane's own struggle with M.S.
-This led to Rodgers and Page's further teaming in the group The Firm, which resulted in two albums and two tours.
+When his friend Jimmy Page started to come around to his house, guitar in hand and Led Zeppelin at an end, the duo's first live pairing was on the US ARMS (Action Research into Multiple Sclerosis) Tour, which had first been mooted by Eric Clapton and besides Rodgers and Page included Jeff Beck, Joe Cocker, Steve Winwood and others.
+The inspiration behind ARMS had been former Small Faces/Faces member Ronnie Lane's own struggle with MS. That led to Rodgers and Page's further teaming in the group The Firm, which resulted in two albums and two tours.
 Critics' reception of the band was sometimes scathing (one review used the term "supersludge") and also mixed.

-Even so, The Firm's two albums, The Firm and Mean Business, achieved moderate sales success and produced the radio hits "Radioactive", "Satisfaction Guaranteed", and, in the UK, "All The King's Horses".
+Even so, the Firm's two albums, The Firm and Mean Business, achieved moderate sales success and produced the radio hits "Radioactive", "Satisfaction Guaranteed", and, in the UK, "All The King's Horses".

-During this same period, a series of albums were produced called Willie and the Poor Boys.
+During that same period, a series of albums were produced called Willie and the Poor Boys.
 Rodgers and Page were briefly part of this and recorded "These Arms of Mine", an Otis Redding tune.
-This recording also became a video promoting the CD.
+The recording also became a video promoting the CD.